liubin86410/icp/intl.en-US/ICP Filing Procedures/ICP Filing for the first time.md

 1. Log on to the [Alibaba Cloud ICP Filing system](https://beian.aliyun.com/order/selfBaIndex.htm) \(only available in Chinese\), enter the required information in the registration form, and click **Verify Filing Type**.

-    -   Select the region \(province and district\) for **Subject Region** according to the actual location of ICP Filing subject.
-The system displays the requirements of the local communications administration under **Subject Certificate Type**.
+    -   Select the region \(province and district\) for **Subject Region** according to the actual location of the ICP Filing subject.
+The system displays the requirements of the local communications administration under Subject Certificate Type.
 You must submit the required documents for ICP Filing according to the local requirements.
-For more information about subject information, see [Subject and website information FAQs](../../../../intl.en-US/FAQ/Subject and website information FAQs.md#) and [ICP Filing rules](https://icpbeian.aliyun.com/#MapDataContainer) \(available in Chinese\).
+For more information about subject information, see [Subject and website information FAQs](../../../../intl.en-US/FAQ/Subject and website information FAQs.md#) and [ICP Filing rules](https://icpbeian.aliyun.com/#MapDataContainer) \(in Chinese\).
     -   For **Subject Type**, select your type following the instruction appeared on the right.
 For personal websites, select **Individual**; For organization websites, select according to the organization types on the documents.
     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/14196/5652_en-US.jpg)